Djuseppe/tank/README.md

 # tank
-Calculates tank volume as integral of a function
+Calculates tank volume of a tank as integral of a function